Anyone with even the most fleeting interest in English history knows the account afforded to this heroic battle.

-There is also a respected account that the French didn’t use their crossbowmen, I consider this rubbish as these Genoese mercenaries were first to receive what the French Knights were going to receive next, there is also another account that the French knights ran over and trampled what was left of these decimated retreating crossbowmen calling them cowards.
+There is also a respected account that the French didn’t use their crossbowmen, I consider this rubbish as these Genoese mercenaries were first to receive and were slaughtered being the first recipients of what the French Knights were going to receive next, there is also another account that the French knights ran over and trampled what was left of the decimated retreating crossbowmen calling them cowards.
 This is much more feasible.
 The Frog always blames someone else, it’s a national trait!

-On that day, the pride of the French aristocracy charged certain of victory, latecomers didn’t even bother to don their armour; such was the arrogance, but instead of meeting a shower of arrows from the heavens, death dealt with them linearly from in front and straight into their visor, you might say they ran the gauntlet but didn’t Gage it too well.
+On that day, the pride of the French aristocracy charged certain of victory, latecomer knights didn’t even bother to don their armour; such was the arrogance, but instead of meeting a shower of arrows from the heavens, death was dealt linearly, from in front and straight into their visor, you might say they ran the gauntlet but didn’t Gage it too well.
 These arrows were not fired into the air to descend on those below.
 No these arrows were aimed straight at you, right into the kisser and because of the way they were delivered the speed and momentum was literally breath-taking!

 Those that were not killed outright by the withering salvos of arrows of the were either trampled by the onrushing reserves, crushed by the weight of men and horses, drowning in the churned up mud.
 Any survivors were dealt with by the archers and men at arms, with mace, maul, spike and dagger.

 They never stood a chance in hell.

 The English Archers were also correct about taking prisoners, some Lords had stupidly and greedily taken some knights for ransom, but as per normal the French broke their word (The Day Chivalry Died) and turned on their guards who were basically squires, women and children.
 Contemporaries are correct about the barbarity that ensued, but only after the unchivalrous horse eaters had broken their so-called vow.
 The English did slaughter these, and henceforth every fallen Knight they could get their hands on.
 As for Henry V, he was sent to the back and told to sit down, observe and keep quiet!